 Instructions

-- In a large bowl, combine the chopped rhubarb, sugar, corn starch, and flour.
-Mix well and set aside while you prepare the crust.
+- In a large bowl, combine the chopped rhubarb, sugar, cornstarch, and flour.
+Mix well and set aside.

-- Place the crust in an 8-inch pie pan.
+- Place the bottom crust in an 8-inch pie pan.
 Roll out the second crust.

 - Cover the edges of the pie with foil or a silicone pie crust shield and place it in the oven.

-- Bake for 25min, then remove the foil or the silicone pie crust shield and bake for another 25min, or until the top is very lightly browned.
+- Bake for 25min, then remove the foil or the silicone pie crust shield and bake for another 25min, or until the top has turned a very light golden brown

 - Allow the pie to rest for 15-20 before serving.